 - Large group times, particularly those where adult talk dominates

 - Very young children forced into the same schedule

 We are often stuck with structural issues that are challenging or impossible to change.
 An example that comes to mind is building structure; the bathrooms, for instance, are down a school hallway.
 Or, staffing may dictate the need to move the children in large groups.
 Sometimes, we are convinced it is easier to accomplish a routine with the entire group of toddlers so that the room will all nap or eat or play on the same schedule.
 It takes creativity, and adult buy-in to make structural changes.

-Ready for more long term, meaningful change?
+Ready for long-term, meaningful change?
 Consider professional development opportunities for your classroom staff that blends the process of CLASS-based interactions with appropriate program structure.
-Check out our new, online program, CDA (Child Development Associate) with CLASS.
-Basic understanding of the CLASS tool is integrated into course learning experiences, with an emphasis on positive relationships and interactions in early childhood education settings.
+Check out our online program, CDA (Child Development Associate) with CLASS.
+A basic understanding of the CLASS tool is integrated into course learning experiences, with an emphasis on positive relationships and interactions in early childhood education settings.
 CDA with CLASS is available at two levels: Pre-K and Infant-Toddler.